 Once you have a working LDAP server, you will need to install libraries on the client that know how and when to contact it.
-On Ubuntu, this has been traditionally accomplished by installing the libnss-ldap package, but nowadays you should use the System Security Services Daemon (SSSD).
-Please refer to SSSD and LDAP for more details.
+On Ubuntu, this was traditionally done by installing the libnss-ldap package, but nowadays you should use the System Security Services Daemon (SSSD).
+To find out how to use LDAP with SSSD, refer to our SSSD and LDAP guide.